Code-Institute-Submissions/milestone-project-28/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features

+Feature 1 - Contact forms are available for users to ask questions regarding the services.

+Feauture 2 - A map is available to locate where the business is so local people can see that it is within traveling distance of them.

+Feature 3 - Online bookings can be taken using "cliniko" which is embedded into the website.

+Feature 4 - Links to social media accounts using the social media icons will be available in the header and footer so that individuals can view its social media business pages.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.